bjmorgan/pyscses/paper.md

 # Summary

 ``pyscses`` is an open-source python package for numerical modelling of ionic space-charge regions in crystalline solids.
-Ionic space-charges are microscopic regions with a local excess or deficiency of charged point defects, giving these regions a net electrostatic charge.
+Ionic space-charges are microscopic regions with a local excess or deficiency of charged point defects, giving these regions a net electrostatic charge[@Frenkel_KinTheLiq1946].
 Space-charge regions form at crystallographic interfaces, such as grain boundaries or heterointerfaces between two different materials.
-The formation of space-charges is due to segregation of charged defects to, or from, these interfaces, and the associated redistribution of defects in adjacent regions of the crystal, due to defect&endash;defect electrostatic interactions.
+The formation of space-charges is due to segregation of charged defects to, or from, these interfaces, and the associated redistribution of defects in adjacent regions of the crystal, due to defect&endash;defect electrostatic interactions [@Maier_BerBunsenges1984, Maier_JPhysChemSol1985 Maier_SolStatIonics2003, ChiangEtAl_ApplPhysLett1996, KimAndMaier_JElectrochemSoc2002].

-The segregation of defects to, or from, space-charge regions can produce local defect concentrations that strongly deviate from the average &ldquo;bulk&rdquo; values in a material.
+The segregation of defects to, or from, space-charge regions can produce local defect concentrations that strongly deviate from the average &ldquo;bulk&rdquo; values in a material[@FleigAndMaier_SolidStateIonics1996].
 This can have significant consequences for key material properties.
-For example, in solid electrolytes, where ionic defects act as mobile charge carriers, space-charge formation at grain boundaries is associated with large changes in ionic conductivity both parallel and perpendicular to the grain boundaries, due to phenomena such as enhanced defect concentrations in grain bounday cores, or reduced defect concentrations in adjacent &ldquo;depletion&rquod; space-charge regions.
-In the case of solid electrolytes, understanding space-charge formation at grain boundaries and interfaces is a key challenge in developing a theoretical description of the role of crystalline microstructure on macroscopic ion transport (ionic conductivities).
+For example, in solid electrolytes, where ionic defects act as mobile charge carriers, space-charge formation at grain boundaries is associated with large changes in ionic conductivity both parallel and perpendicular to the grain boundaries, due to phenomena such as enhanced defect concentrations[@JamnikAndMaier_SolidStateIonics1999] in grain bounday cores, or reduced defect concentrations in adjacent &ldquo;depletion&rquod; space-charge regions.
+In the case of solid electrolytes, understanding space-charge formation at grain boundaries and interfaces is a key challenge in developing a theoretical description of the role of crystalline microstructure on macroscopic ion transport (ionic conductivities)[@KimEtAl_PhysChemChemPhys2003].

-``pyscses`` considers simple one-dimensional models of crystallographic interfaces, and calculates equilibrium defect distributions by solving a modified Poisson-Boltzmann equation.
+``pyscses`` considers simple one-dimensional models of crystallographic interfaces, and calculates equilibrium defect distributions by solving a modified Poisson-Boltzmann equationi[@Maier_ProgSolStatChem1995, DeSouzaEtAl_SolidStateIonics2011].
 The driving force for defect segregation to or from the interface is described by defect segregation energies, which are defined as

 $$
 \Delta E_{seg}^{i,x} = E_{f}^{i,x} - E_{f}^{i, \infty}